kaisermann/svelte-loadable/README.md

 ### The 'svelte-loadable-capture' Context for SSR

 To facilitate the creation of SSR solutions, Svelte Loadable uses a context which can be set up by an SSR solution in a `LoadableProvider` using the string identifier 'svelte-loadable-capture'.
 Svelte Loadable expects the context to provide a method, to which it will pass the registered loader function.
-For an example implementation, check out [`npdev:svelte-loadable`](https://github.com/CaptainN/npdev-svelte-loadable) a Meteor SSR solution.
+For an example implementation, check out [`npdev:svelte-loadable`](https://github.com/CaptainN/npdev-svelte-loadable) a Meteor SSR solution built on top of Svelte Loadable.
+The [babel plugin](#babel-plugin) is also useful for SSR, and provides everything needed for basic runtime caching, and `npdev:svele-loadable`.

 ---